git-pull/tao-of-tmux/manuscript/02-terminal-fundamentals.md

 in [shell interpreters](#shells)).

 The top of `.sh` files [shebang](https://en.wikipedia.org/wiki/Shebang_(Unix)) statement, which points to the interpreter to run the script in.
-This way, a script can be invoked in different dialect.

 Zsh scripts are implemented by the Zsh shell interpreter, Bash scripts by Bash.
 But the languages are not as closely regulated and standardized as, say, [C++'s